seinecle/gephi-tutorials/docs/generated-html/subdir/simple-project-from-a-to-z-en_temp_pdf.md

 [options="compact"]
 [start=8]
-8. A series of icons to add / colorize nodes and links manually, by cliking on them
+8. A series of icons to add / colorize nodes and links manually, by clicking on them
 9. Options and sliders to change the size of all nodes, links, or labels
 10. More options become visible if we click on this *little arrow head pointing up*